Microsoft says Russia-linked hackers target sports organizations

 Strontium's methods include spear-phishing, password spray, exploiting internet-connected devices and the use of both open-source and custom malware, it added.

-Microsoft has in the past taken legal steps o prevent Strontium from using fake Microsoft internet domains to execute its attacks.
+Microsoft has in the past taken legal steps to prevent Strontium from using fake Microsoft internet domains to execute its attacks.